Myles Straw Preview, Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw is hitting .240 with 15 doubles, three triples, a home run and 36 walks.
+- Straw has 15 doubles, three triples, a home run and 36 walks while batting .240.

-- He has hit a long ball in one of 114 games, and in 0.2% of his plate appearances.
+- He has gone deep in one of 114 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.